What Can PR Professionals Learn from Groundhog Day?

 Everyone in our industry knows well the convenience of mail merge, as a useful function on word processors that allows for widespread mail (and, more importantly, email) message sending.
 When you’re pitching a lot of reporters and hoping one will hook, mail merge provides the essential toolset for maximum audience reach with minimal input.
 But with this ease comes major drawbacks.
 The ability to mass-send messages in relatively short order increases the temptation to keep spamming reporters to no end until they ask to be taken off your lists.
 Having spoken personally to a few reporters about this, I know that mail merge can depersonalize pitching and remove incentive for a reporter to get to know you.
 Reporters do not want to feel that you are emailing them the same material, over and over again.
 Or that you are emailing the same material to them and everyone else.

-Some of these problems were highlighted by my colleague Lianna Catino in a recent post.
-She also noted the way RH Strategic avoids this repetition: By individualizing outreach efforts, doing our due diligence on the reporter and issue at hand, and establishing a personal relationship upon which to build future stories.
+Some of these problems were highlighted in a recent post, that noted the way RH Strategic avoids this repetition: By individualizing outreach efforts, doing our due diligence on the reporter and issue at hand, and establishing a personal relationship upon which to build future stories.

 One of the most important components of a strong public relations effort is strong, consistent messaging.
 Strong messaging allows you to play your game in your court AND avoid getting lost in the news cycle, or in some cases, losing a war of the words to opposition.
 In fact, some of the worst blunders in communications history come from spokespeople who stray too far from their message.